Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 4. Sample products
 5. Sample orders

-This seed data will be added using SQL INSERT statements executed by the DatabaseService.
+This seed data will be added using SQL INSERT statements executed by the **DatabaseService**.
+Refer to Harbor Master content to review the two strategies for seeding the database.

 ## Implementing Basic Endpoints